jackokring/www/README.md

 # Phinka

 The `phinka.sh` script launches as a module to avoid missing module references.
 Basically `python -m phinka "$@"` with arguments.
 It's also available via `pip install phinka` if you don't need the web server code.
-[Available on PyPI](https://pypi.org/project/phinka/). `ln -s pip3 pip` is your friend.
+[Available on PyPI](https://pypi.org/project/phinka/). `pip3 install --upgrade pip` is your friend.
 So is `sudo apt install python-is-python3` along with the module `venv`.

 `phinka.blwz` - a data-compression format using some of the best and adding in (or technically removing) **self-partition mutual information** (a form of information fission).
 In principal sections of the BWT could be removed as reconstructable just based on a length count and enough mutual information about previous and following letters.
 I expect that is computationally intensive though.
 A faster modulable source for information fusion technolgy is still sought.